 21. All parties involved in a complaint (including any witnesses who may be interviewed as part of any investigation, or trade union representatives supporting any of the parties) should maintain the confidentiality of the process.
 Those involved in advising complainants should, where possible, seek the consent of the individual for the onward disclosure of relevant information to those with a clear need to know.
 Where such consent is not forthcoming, the person entrusted with the information should make it clear that, in exceptional circumstances, it may be necessary to disclose the information, taking account of the duty of care which may be owed to the individual and/or others.

-22. This Policy and Procedure may be found at www.admin.ox.ac.uk/eop/harassmentadvice or are available in hard copy from the Equality and Diversity Unit: tel.
-01865 (2)89825 or email firstname.lastname@example.org.
+22. A hard copy of the Policy and Procedures are available from the Equality and Diversity Unit: firstname.lastname@example.org.
 Copies in alternative formats are available on request.

 23. This Policy and Procedure will be subject to regular review by the General Purposes Committee of Council in consultation with the Education and Personnel Committees, the Proctors, and any other appropriate committees.